What is renters insurance and how does it work?

 Do I need renters insurance?

-Renters insurance isn't legally required.
-But, certain apartment complexes and landlords may require it.
+Renters insurance isn’t legally required, though certain apartment complexes and landlords may require it.
 As a result, only 37% of renters carry a renters policy, according to III.org.
 But regardless of whether it’s required, it’s always a good idea to get renters insurance to cover your stuff.

-The average renter has nearly $28,000 in personal property, according to ASI, one of our network renters insurance carriers.
-If you were robbed or lost all your clothes, furniture, and everything else in a fire, your landlord is not responsible for your belongings.
+The average Progressive rental policyholder has approximately $24,500 in personal property coverage.† If you were robbed or lost all your clothes, furniture, and everything else in a fire, your landlord is not responsible for your belongings.
 Renters insurance covers what you've spent a lifetime accruing.